Connecticut woman told a court estranged husband was a threat. Now she's missing

 His supervised visitation was relaxed even though Superior Court Judge Donna Heller called him "a liar who willingly ignored court orders," notably by allowing his girlfriend access to the children, the Courant reported.

-The court also ruled that he could not have one-on-one conversations with the children unless a court-authorized supervisor was present.
+The court also ruled that he could not have one-on-one conversations with the children unless a court-authorised supervisor was present.

-Fotis Dulos is also involved in ligation with his estranged wife's father, Hilliard Farber, to whom Dulos owes more than $2.5 million, the Courant reported.
+Fotis Dulos is also involved in ligation with his estranged wife's father, Hilliard Farber, to whom Dulos owes more than US$2.5 million, the Courant reported.